 We are a mining company engaged in the business of the acquisition, exploration and development of mineral properties.
-We currently own a 20% membership interest in RTMD, which entity holds two mineral property leases with the Texas General Land Office to explore and develop a 950-acre rare earths project located in Hudspeth County, Texas, known as the Round Top Project.
+We currently own a 19.951% membership interest in RTMD (as of May 31, 2023 we held a 20% membership interest in RTMD), which entity holds two mineral property leases with the Texas General Land Office to explore and develop a 950-acre rare earths project located in Hudspeth County, Texas, (referred to as the "Round Top Project" or the "Project").
 The leases, originally signed with primary terms of approximately 19 and 18 years, each currently have remaining terms of approximately eight years and provisions for automatic renewal if Round Top is in production.
 RTMD also holds prospecting permits covering 9,345 acres adjacent to the Round Top Project.
 The strategy of RTMD is to develop a metallurgical process to concentrate or otherwise extract the metals from the Round Top Project's rhyolite, conduct additional engineering, design, geotechnical work, and permitting necessary for a bankable feasibility study and then to extract mineral resources from the Round Top Project.
 The Round Top Project has not established as of the date hereof that any of the properties contain any probable mineral reserves or proven mineral reserves under Item 1300 of Regulation S-K.